AryanChawla01/Virus-Transmission-Simulation/README.md

 # Virus Transmission Simulation

-A Python simulation of pedestrians on a sidewalk, modeling avoidance behavior to mimic virus transmission dynamics.
-Built for the BDA450 assignment.
+A Python simulation of pedestrians on a sidewalk, modeling avoidance behavior to mimic virus transmission dynamics, visualized with Matplotlib.

 ## Author
 - **Aryan Chawla** - Data Science & Analytics Student